g4eml/RP2040_Synth/README.md

 Supports JT4G, JT65B and JT65C data modes for Beacon Identification.

-Supports GPS connection for the accurate timing required for JT data modes
+Supports GPS connection for the accurate timing required for JT data modes.

+Supports 10 different channels which can be selected by external switches.

 Default register settings can be loaded for all synthesiser types to produce some initial RF output.
 This is often the hardest thing to do with a new chip type.